 Room configurations: Classroom (2 hours), and computer lab (2 hours)

-Typical scheduling pattern: Fall term
+Typical scheduling pattern: Fall and winter terms

 Android development platform - 5%